 It differentiates fares from weekdays from weekends.
 Peak time is around office time and is the most expensive; if you don’t have the Metro Card, a ride on a Saturday will cost you 5.10 dollars (the most expensive day) while Sunday is the cheapest, only 1.80 dollars.

 The card itself is cheaper than in other Australian cities, but because Adelaide public transport is mainly buses and trams, it could improve service and fare structure.

 Smart Rider Perth – the most rewarding card

 Perth was the last Australian city and where I spent the longest time, nearly seven weeks.
 If you stay in the town, you will not probably need a Smart Rider because the Perth free buses: The yellow Cat, the Red Cat and the Blue Cat cover the Perth CBD and suburban areas.

 If you stay in Perth’s outskirts, then you need a SmartRider.
-The Smart Rider Perth Card works at all major public transport cards in Australia, with topping-up to recharge the card and the tag-on-tag-off charge system.
+The Smart Rider Perth Card works at all major public transport cards in Australia, with a topping-up to recharge the card and the tag-on-tag-off charge system.

 However, the SmartRider card offers some extra perks. a 15% discount on all Perth transport fares and a 25% if you decide to activate the online Smartrider Autoload.
 How does this work?
-You need to register online your card with your details and credit cards to allow an automated top-up whenever your card has reached the minimum amount, which is around 4 dollars.
+You need to register your card with your details and credit cards to allow an automated top-up whenever your card has reached the minimum of around 4 dollars.

 That’s very helpful because you don’t have to rush to the counter or queue up at the top-up machines.
 The autoloading system does that for you, and it automatically entitles you to a 25% discount on all transport fares.